to HOME PAGE

 (2) The emergency ward, then in hospital January 27-28, 2016.

 (3) The discovery of atrial fibrillation, but no certainty as to the cause of my emergency.

-Since then I have taken more than 2000 30-second ECG's using a hand-held meter.
+I have more than 2000 30-second ECG's using an instrument described below.

-(note: "ECG" is the American exception to the international "EKG")
+(note: "ECG" is the American usage for "EKG" -- electrocardiograph.)

-First, here is my understanding of what I think I see on these ECG's
+Here is my understanding of what I see on these ECG's

 A dramatic change about April 4, for the better.
 The black line is a running average of number of flaws to dramatise this.